 🕋 Which is the best capsule hotel in Tokyo?

-Nine Hours Akasaka is a great choice if you are looking for a budget-friendly capsule hotel in Tokyo, you will have your own private bedroom in an enclosed pod with shared facilities, just a short walk from the popular nightlife area of Roppongi.
+9h nine hours Suidobashi is a great choice if you are looking for a budget-friendly capsule hotel in Tokyo.
+You will have your private bedroom in an enclosed pod with shared facilities, just a short walk from the popular Chiyoda neighborhood.

 Wow, what a destination!
 And how amazing are these hotels in Tokyo?

-As I mentioned the post has a list of the coolest hotels in Tokyo, from the most to least expensive ones so you can make the best decision!
+As I mentioned, the post lists the coolest hotels in Tokyo, from the most to least expensive ones, so you can make the best decision!

-I hope you didn’t run off right after the main list was finished because I also gave you 2 awesome bonuses with all the best places to stay in Tokyo with a view, plus a list of the top hotels near Disneyland!
+I hope you didn’t run off right after the main list was finished because I also gave you a bonus list of the top hotels near Disneyland!

 However, if you’re finding yourself at a crossroads and not knowing what to pick, here are my top 2 favorite options:

-- The Prince Park Tower – This awesome mid-range option is located right near Tokyo Tower and it has rooms with large windows and a bowling alley
+- Park Hotel Tokyo – This awesome mid-range option is located in the heart of Tokyo and it has rooms painted by Japanese artists

 By the way, if you have any other cool options that you’d like to suggest or want to let me know if you chose an art hotel, a traditional Ryokan, or one of the modern capsule hotels in Roppongi, leave me a comment below and I’ll make sure to answer it ASAP.